z3h4/useful-commands/Javascript/react.md

 ## Updating Objects/Arrays

-- When updating objects or arrays, we should treat them as immutable objects.
+- When updating objects or arrays, we should treat them as immutable (readonly).
 - Instead of mutating them, we should create new objects or arrays to update the state.
   - `Immer` is a library that can help us update objects and arrays in a more concise and mutable way.